(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 ARTICLE 16: DISSOLUTION

-The Association may be dissolved or merged with any other organization having similar objects by a resolution of the General Assembly or the Council approved by a two-third majority of the members present and voting.
+The Association may be dissolved or merged with any other organization having similar objects by a resolution of the General Assembly or the Council approved by a two-thirds majority of the members present and voting.
 In the event of dissolution the resolution will also indicate the manner of disposal of the assets of the Association.